MaksimMelnik/STS-Simple-Solver/README.md

 # STSe-01D-Solver
 Universal State-to-state modeling code.
 Allows to simulate 1D and 0D chemical-electronic-vabrational relaxation.
 It's importans fiture is accounting of electronic excitation.
 Only for atoms and diatomic molecules.
 ### todo
-- add NO parameters (FHO parameters too)
+- add a brief description how to use the code to the README
 - add NO exhange reactions
 - finish NO Streicher RefSW experiments test cases
 - add universal exchange reactions